Drew pushes all right buttons as Baylor wins big

 Baylor's 45-20 edge entering the break was the largest halftime lead in a Final Four game in 18 years and the fourth-largest in Final Four history, according to ESPN Stats & Information research.
 Marcus Sasser had scored 17 of his team's points at that juncture.
 The rest of the Cougars had combined to record just three by halftime.

-Jared Butler finished with 17 points, five players finished with double-figures and Baylor made 46 percent of its 3-pointers.
+Jared Butler finished with 17 points, five players recorded double-figures and Baylor made 46 percent of its 3-pointers.
+That's the story of the game.

 On Saturday, Baylor did all of the things that have made it a national title contender and the game's most dominant program since the start of the 2019-2020 season.
 The Bears have lost just five games since Nov.
 8, 2019.

+"I know whoever it will be, it will be a hard-fought game," Drew said on Saturday.
+"Coach Few and I joked when the game got canceled and we went to the arena and we did a press conference saying that the game was canceled and whatnot.
+And as we were riding back we were, like, you know what, if we end up playing this game in the Final Four or the championship game, that sounds like a better idea, so that was obviously the goal for both of us.

+"And I know we're there.
+And we'll see if (it's) Gonzaga or UCLA ... again, whoever you play, is going to be a great matchup and both of them are great teams."

-Since then, the Bulldogs have marched toward history, preserving their unblemished resume and pursuit of the first perfect season in 45 years.
+Since the original game was canceled, the Bulldogs have marched toward history, preserving their unblemished resume and pursuit of the first perfect season in 45 years.
 Meanwhile, Baylor kept pace with the Bulldogs until a three-week pause due to positive cases seemed to disrupt the program's mojo.

 "I'm extremely excited about being a part of the Baylor family," Drew said at his introductory press conference in 2003.
 He was hired shortly after Bliss resigned and asked to perform a miracle on a program that had not been to a Final Four since 1950.